armadillica/flamenco/docs/docs/user_manual/installation.md

 !!! note
     This is meant as a step-by-step quick install guide.
-For more in-depth installation and configuration documents,check out the sources of each component.
+For more in-depth installation and configuration documents, check out the sources of each component.

 ## Enable project for Flamenco